Hi! I’m Adrian,

 Share I’m Not Triggered, You’re an Asshole!

-Disclaimer: I, Adrian (Brandi) Purchas, do not dispense (and am not professionally qualified no licensed to dispense) medical, psychiatric, or psychological advice, nor do I prescribe the use of any technique mentioned herein this newsletter (and any other I’m Not Triggered content) as a form of treatment for physical, emotional, or medical problems without the advice of a qualified physician or professional, either directly or indirectly.
+Disclaimer: I, Adrian (Brandi) Purchas, do not dispense (and am not professionally qualified nor licensed to dispense) medical, psychiatric, or psychological advice, nor do I prescribe the use of any technique mentioned herein this newsletter (and any other I’m Not Triggered content) as a form of treatment for physical, emotional, or medical problems without the advice of a qualified physician or professional, either directly or indirectly.
 The intent of this newsletter (and of this author) is to offer information of a general nature to help you along your journey to finding your own physical, emotional, mental, and spiritual well-being and serenity.
-In the event you decide to use any information, technique, suggestion, or other method found herein as a means to expand your life, you do so at your own risk.
+In the event you decide to use any information, technique, suggestion, or other method found herein as a means to expand or enhance your life, you do so at your own risk.
 This author and I’m Not Triggered hold no responsibility for you or your actions.

-Subscribe to I’m Not Triggered, You’re an Asshole!
+Subscribe to I’m Not Triggered

 Helping you get your shit together one issue at a time.